zmaril/huh/README.md

 # huh

-Let's use APL to analyze the system calls a program makes!
+Let's use Postgres to analyze the system calls a program makes!

 To get started do the following:
 ```